paulog/basho_docs/source/riak/tutorials/little/operators.md

 ### `riak_core`

 If any single component could be called "Riak", it would be *Riak Core*.
-A core implementation is responsible for managing the partitioned keyspace, launching and supervising vnodes, hinted handoff, and things that aren't related specifically to client interfaces, handling requests, or storage.
+Core, and implementations are responsible for managing the partitioned keyspace, launching and supervising vnodes, preference list building, hinted handoff, and things that aren't related specifically to client interfaces, handling requests, or storage.

 Riak Core config